civicdata/cda-wiki/Media_Procedure_Protocol.md

 ### All the Data

 Data is a valuable resource.
-It can help us understand the worle around us by revealing patterns and abnormalities.
+It can help us understand the world around us by revealing patterns and abnormalities.
 This understanding can help us replicate successes and improve upon failures - successes and failures which are affecting real people in their daily lives.

 Data helps us predict results, influencing the decisions we make and the justifications we provide.